 Fig. 9-2: User profiles with unique symbols and a fixed position

 Standard login of standard users

-There are super users in each parameterization.
-The administrator profile also contains an administrator (user of the administrator profile). enSuite creates these users in a newly created parameterization with the following access names and an empty password in each case:
+There are super users in each parameterization. enSuite creates these users in a newly created parameterization with the following access names and an empty password in each case: